SonmezYigithan/Discord.py-Rewrite-Bot/README.md

 [![FFmpeg](https://img.shields.io/badge/FFmpeg-Latest-green)](https://github.com/FFmpeg/FFmpeg)

-This is a simple bot made with the latest Discord.py Rewrite uptade
+This is a simple bot made with the latest Discord.py Rewrite update